tudelft3d/website/projects/eunet4dbp/events.md

 *9.00-9.05* 	**Welcome and introduction** [Francesca Noardo]

-*9.05-10.15*	**Session 4 - Rules and requirements** [chair: Lars Harrie]
+*9.05-10.15*	**Session 4 - Rules and requirements** [chair: Fulvio Re Cecconi]

-    9.05-9.20 José Granja - Concept for process towards automated building permits in Portugal
+    9.05-9.20 André Vonthron - Integration of Building Information Modelling into the process of building permits in Germany

     9.20-9.35 Nicholas Nisbet - Normative, Definitive and Descriptive Knowledge

     9.35-9.50 Eilif Hjelseth - Hidden challenges in development of digital solutions for processing of building regulations

     9.50-10.10 Beidi Li - A reasoning-based approach for checking performance-based codes in digital building permit processes

 *10.10-10.30*	**Interactive activity maturity model - Rules and requirements** [chair: Giada Malacarne]

 *10.30-10.40	Coffee break*

-*10.40-12.30*	**Session 5 - Technology** [chair: Jernej Tekavec]
+*10.40-12.30*	**Session 5 - Technology** [chair: André Vonthron]

     10.40-11.00	Francesca Noardo - GeoBIM for the digitalization of building permit checks.

     11.00-11.25 Marco Rognoni - Automated Code Checking in the Epermit BIM Process

-    11.25-11.50	Matteo Mandrile	- BIM as multiscale facilitator for built environment analysis
+    11.25-11.45	Matteo Mandrile	- BIM as multiscale facilitator for built environment analysis

-    11.50-12.15 Ijsbrand van Straalen -	Development of a New Eco System for Automatic Code Checking based on BIM Bots Technology
+    11.45-12.10 Ijsbrand van Straalen -	Development of a New Eco System for Automatic Code Checking based on BIM Bots Technology

-    12.15-12.30 Franco Coin - OpenBIM and DBP – the state of the art and future projects
+    12.10-12.25 Franco Coin - OpenBIM and DBP – the state of the art and future projects

-*12.30-12.50*	**Interactive activity maturity model - Technology** [chair: Giada Malacarne]
+*12.25-12.45*	**Interactive activity maturity model - Technology** [chair: Giada Malacarne]

-*12.50-13.30	Lunch*
+*12.45-13.30	Lunch*

 *13.30-14.30* **Panel session "protech disruption – the evolving context for Digital Permitting"**	[chair: Alain Waha]